miguel-acosta/RomerRomer2004/README.md

 The file `rrreplication.do` replicates the shocks.
 It requires the Romer & Romer replication dataset as input, and saves the csv file `output/rrshocks.csv`.
 The variables therein are
-1. fomc: the date of the FOMC meeting
+1. `fomc`: the date of the FOMC meeting
-2. rr_original: the shocks from the RR replication file
+2. `rr_original`: the shocks from the RR replication file
-3. rr_update: updated shocks
+3. `rr_update`: updated shocks
+4. `DFFR`: the actual change in the Fed funds target

 I am happy to answer any questions, and update this if more-recent data are available--just send me an email.

+Thanks to Paul Bousquet and Hyeonseo Lee for pointing out errors in previous versions of the code.